 Filing United States Federal Tax Returns

-Generally, you must file a Federal income tax return if you receive a specified minimum amount of gross income for the calendar year.
-The minimum amount varies based on a number of factors, including your marital status and your status as a dependent.
-Refer to IRS Publication 17 for the full explanation of who must file.
-The tax filing deadline for 2016 is April 18, 2017.
+Generally, you must file a Federal income tax return (Form 1040) if you receive a specified minimum amount of gross income for the calendar year.
+The minimum amount varies with a number of factors, including your marital status and your status as a dependent.
+Common filing statuses are listed below; however, you should refer to the Internal Revenue Service website for the full listing of filing statuses.
+For 2021 you must file if your gross income was at least:

 Education Credits and Deductions

-American Opportunity Tax Credit: may be claimed for students who are enrolled at least half-time at an eligible institution for at least one academic period during the tax year, are in the first four years of post-secondary education.
-The credit may total up to $2,500.
-It may be refundable depending on the tax filer’s total tax obligation, and may be claimed for tuition and fee expenses, as well as books, supplies, equipment and course materials.
-Full details on the American Opportunity Tax Credit can be found on the IRS website.
+American Opportunity Tax Credit: may be claimed for students who are enrolled at least half-time at an eligible institution for at least one academic period during the tax year, and are in the first four years of post-secondary education.
+The credit may total up to $2,500, and may be partially refundable.
+It may be claimed for tuition and fees, as well as expenses for books, supplies, equipment and course materials.

 Lifetime Learning Credit: may be claimed for tuition and fees, as well as expenses for books, supplies, equipment and course materials, for a course of instruction which is part of a degree program or is taken to acquire or improve job skills.
 The credit may total up to $2,000.
 It is nonrefundable.

 Generally, you will be required to make Federal estimated tax payments if you expect to owe taxes of $1,000 or more when the tax return is filed.
 Students should determine their potential estimated tax liabilities on Form 1040-ES.

 The inclusion in your gross income of a portion of your scholarship or fellowship, as discussed above, may make you liable for estimated tax payments.
 If so, you will be required to make four equal installments of the tax you expect to owe for each calendar year.
 Generally, the installments are due on April 15, June 15 and September 15 of the tax year and January 15 of the following year.

 April 18, 2022